artipie/artipie/.wiki/Configuration.md

 Here is a list of some additional configurations:

-- To configure port for Artipie server use `--port` option, default port is 80
+- To configure port for Artipie server use `--port` (or short alternative `-p`) option, default port is 80
 - Set environment variable `SSL_TRUSTALL` to trust all unknown certificates